flyconnectome/coding-club/2026-02-05_connectivity_clustering_aedes/Connectivity_Clustering_Challenge_AGB_MG.md

    - Retrieve neuron metadata from FlyTable / SeaTable excluding the following statuses: duplicate, tiny or fragment.

 2. 🧠 **Connectivity Data Retrieval**
-   - Adjust synapse threshold as needed.
+   - Adjust synapse threshold if needed.
    - Choose upstream and/or downstream partners. *(For ALPN clustering use upstream partners or restrict it to sensory neuron connectivity)* Try both and compare the resulting dendrograms.
    - Ensure compatible query settings for synapse tables.
    - Fetch synapse-level connectivity data using **fafbseg synapse connectivity** (not navis). *(Control batch size for speed and acceptance of query to the server)*